-2 Policy influencing National One Policy Dialogue Working Group in each participating country, each of them involving about 20 influential opinion and decision-makers participating regularly, from private, public, academic and civil society sectors.
-At least one important public policy or program significantly informed and influenced with research results, per country, per policy-oriented project.
-At least three large private sector firms or associations engaged in substantial discussion of implications of their business strategies for territories in which they operate One new public sector project, programs or policy supported by multi-donor Territorial Cohesion Fund, in each country, every three years.
-Sub-national Agreements in place and being implemented with at least one sub-national government (provincial level), supported by multi-donor Territorial Cohesion Fund, per participating country, every three years At least one case of significant influence in major strategies and programs of subnational governments (provincial level), per country, every three years.
-Strategic communications No less than 20 key opinion-makers and decision-makers per country, and an additional 100 from regional and international organizations, systematically receive information and analysis generated by the program At least 300 articles in influential newspapers and magazines New Rimisp web portal, state-of-the-art, with at least 100,000 distinct visitors per year and no less than 30,000 downloads
+National One Policy Dialogue Working Group in each participating country2, each of them involving about 20 influential opinion and decision-makers participating regularly, from private, public, academic and civil society sectors.
+At least one important public policy or program significantly informed and influenced with research results, per country, per policy-oriented project. rvational At least three large private sector firms or associations engaged in substantial discussion of implications of their business strategies for territories in which they operate 2 Policy One new public sector project, programs or policy supported by multi-donor Territorial Cohesion Fund, in each country, every three years.
+Agreements in place and being implemented with at least one sub-national influencing government (provincial level), supported by multi-donor Territorial Cohesion Sub-national Fund, per participating country, every three years At least one case of significant influence in major strategies and programs of sub- Policy influencing national governments (provincial level), per country, every three years.
+Strategic communications No less than 20 key opinion-makers and decision-makers per country, and an additional 100 from regional and international organizations, systematically receive information and analysis generated by the program At least 300 articles in influential newspapers and magazines visitors per year and no less than 30,000 downloads government (provincial level), supported by multi-donor Territorial Cohesion Fund, per participating country, every three years At least one case of significant influence in major strategies and programs of s national governments (provincial level), per country, every three years.
+No less than 20 key opinion-makers and decision-makers per country, and an additional 100 from regional and international organizations, systematically receive information and analysis generated by the program At least 300 articles in influential newspapers and magazines New Rimisp web portal, state-of-the-art, with at least 100,000 distinct